 The individual erects a fortress around their position and proceeds to fire salvos at anyone who appears on the horizon and looks suspicious.
 It makes for a terrible work environment.

 The defensive person makes excuses, lays blame, rationalizes, and attacks.
 None of this is even remotely close to the accepted behavior for followers of Jesus Christ.

-What is the first point in the qualifications for joining this church staff?
+What is the first qualification for joining a church staff?
 It should be Christlikeness.
 Anything less and the individual is disqualified.
 Likewise, to continue on the staff should require nothing less.

 9. They think they are irreplacable.

 Pastors fall into this trap more than others, I’m thinking.
 It’s unreasonable if they would stop to consider that a) this is the Lord’s church and b) it was there before they came (in most cases) and will be there when they leave.